jsborjesson/dotfiles/sublime/README.md

 - `ingshtrom/BlockCursorEverywhere` (this is no longer being updated, should be replaced shortly)
 - `dnatag/SublimeTODO` (fork for st3)
+- `tmanderson/VintageLines` looks promising, but it jumps the text around a bit too much

 ### Fixing path for build systems